 zeroes.
 The default is still that automatic variables are uninitialized.
 Also

-add attributes to request uninitialized on a per-variable basis, mainly to disable
+add attributes to request pattern / zero / uninitialized on a per-variuninitialized on a per-variable basis, mainly to disable

 This isn't meant to change the semantics of C and C++.
 Rather, it's meant to be